Are You Being Watched? Lifestyle Clues That Can Trigger an HMRC Probe Explained

 Owning high-value investments such as property portfolios, shares, or other assets requires careful record keeping.
 HMRC monitors these to ensure you declare any gains or income properly.

 Investments can come from business profits or inheritance, but if you don’t report dividends, rent, or capital gains, this can trigger an HMRC review.
-Keep all documentation on your investment history and make sure returns reflect your ownership and any related income.
+Keep all documentation on your investment history and make sure returns reflect your ownership and any related income, often supported by accounting firms in London.

 Common Financial Red Flags